 JFK – departure airport

 Imagine you are travelling with a small band, and laptops, MIDI controllers ( AKAI APC 40 MK2, SPD-SX, Novation LaunchKey Mini, etc.).
 You or your tour manager has raised a carnet in the previous weeks and now you must present it to US Customs for stamping.
 This is done at the Custom Border Protection (CBP) offices, one of which is located in each terminal at JFK – look for ‘CBP Ships Offices’.
 The offices are difficult to find, and are in the arrivals hall of each terminal, which is inconvenient when you are flying out of the airport!
-My advice is to add another hour onto your expected check-in time allowance (four hours instead of three) to allow for finding the office and getting the carnet stamped.
-And, heres the kicker, the CBP may want to inspect the gear listed in the carnet before stamping it.
+My advice is to add another hour to your expected check-in time allowance (four hours instead of three) to allow for finding the office and getting the carnet stamped.
+And, here’s the kicker, the CBP may want to inspect the gear listed in the carnet before stamping it.
 This means taking the gear with you to the CBP Ships office – wherever that may be.

 It is then a matter of making sure the CBP staff complete the vouchers and counterfoils to show you are leaving TCOC with your gear.